-Well, it had a very good reviews and testimonials about this place.
-As well as the location being right in the centre of town.
-It also seemed to have broad mix of students with different levels of ability.
+Well, it had very good reviews and testimonials about this place.
+As well as the location is right in the center of town.
+It also seemed to have a broad mix of students with different levels of ability.
 There also seemed to be a lot of places that just offered introductory and beginner courses.
 However, because I did have a background of learning Spanish,

 What do you like about Argentina?

 I find that the people are generally really warm and welcoming.
 Obviously its sad at the moment with the state of the economy.
-However, on the flip side it means that we can live and travel and come to school quite cheaply, relatively talking.
-I like the fact that having spent 9 years in London where they are rules and regulations for everything, then in comparison here there isnt much order but in a positive way, there is rules and regulations too but not everyone respects them and it kind of makes you feel free in a way.
-I have been quite fortunate to end up in a neighbourhood called Caballito, which I didnt know so well prior to coming here.
-But, its really cool I really really like it.
+However, on the flip side, it means that we can live and travel and come to school quite cheaply, relatively talking.
+I like the fact that having spent 9 years in London where they are rules and regulations for everything, then in comparison here there isn’t much order but in a positive way, there is rules and regulations too but not everyone respects them and it kind of makes you feel free in a way.
+I have been quite fortunate to end up in a neighborhood called Caballito, which I didn’t know so well prior to coming here.
+But, it’s really cool I really really like it.

 What activities did you do here?

 I have seen a couple of movies, which was really good.
 Then I went to the Intercambio which was fun and I think I am going to the Mate tasting this week.